ethouris/fmt/doc/tagged.rst

 format string with positioned arguments is inferior to any other solution as it comes to code's clarity and maintenance.

-The C++ iostream has one major design flaw: it usees format settings as a state.
+The C++ iostream has one major design flaw though: it uses format settings as a state.
 This means that when you send the ``std::hex`` manipulator to the stream, all integer values are since then printed in hex, unless you change them back to dec.
 If you write a software that produces some results in a text form, this is awkward.
-For example, if you want to format multiple values the same non-default way, you can
+For example, if you want to format multiple values in two-cipher hex (so non-default way), you use:
-use:

 .. code:: c++

    cout << hex << setfill('0') << setw(2) << r << g << b << a;

-but then you try to insert spaces between these values:
+but then if you try to insert spaces between these values:

 .. code:: c++